 Add a lot of heart to your ceremony with a floating hearts backdrop #Decor DIY#ceremony#decor#steal-this-idea#valentine's day Updated Oct 12 2015 (Posted Feb 14 2013) Catherine Clark bijouxandbits Photo used with permission of Hank & Hunt I am so into these magical floating hearts as the backdrop for a Valentine's Day ceremony.
 So much whimsy, so many flashbacks to Valentine's Day crafting in elementary school.
 We found this sweet tutorial over at Hank & Hunt.
 You can match it to your wedding colors, lots of colors as shown, or even a rainbow gradient!
 Then take it home and hang it in your living room (and then share it on Offbeat Home & Life's Repurposed Wedding Decor section!).
 Photo used with permission of Hank & Hunt to do this project, you'll need a heart-shaped hole punch, clear fishing line, colorful card stock (or paint chips), and tape for the back and for the ceiling.
 Head over to Hank & Hunt for more photos of the process.
-Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Rachel & Bo's rockin' red and black wedding NEXT Valentine's Day treat: A pink wedding dress so deliciously lovely you could eat it Show/Hide comments [ 5 ] totally doing this, one string of hearts on string of flowers, alternate, !! thanks 2 agree Reply I did something similar for a 2-year photo-shoot.
+Catherine Clark Catherine Clark loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur babies, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Rachel & Bo's rockin' red and black wedding NEXT Valentine's Day treat: A pink wedding dress so deliciously lovely you could eat it Show/Hide comments [ 5 ] totally doing this, one string of hearts on string of flowers, alternate, !! thanks Reply I did something similar for a 2-year photo-shoot.
 I tied balloons to some clear thread I had and went to town shooting photos of the little tyke.
 Reply I am going to saw this and i saw the brilliant idea of using paint sample cards to get the colours you want!
 Reply Having just done this for Valentine's Day, be careful how you handle the finished garlands.
 So many knots!
 It does look lovely though once you untangle them.
 Reply Totally agree with the above suggestion, very colorful and feminine, just the way I have imagined !
 And, coming to the jewelry and accessory part, I have preferred this site http://bit.ly/1jrIwYW as they have an assorted collection of jewelry.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.